sagefy/sagefy/docs/Planning-Sequencer.md

 If I have low ability, the system will add more high quality non-assessment cards, like videos.
 It also uses assessment cards that I am highly likely to answer correctly.
 If I have moderate ability, the system focuses on medium likelihood cards.
 Non-assessment cards are shown if I get multiple answers incorrect.
 If I have high ability, the system focuses on lower likelihood cards.
 The system prefers to follow require chains in sequence for cards.
 If I gain significantly or reach proficient ability, the system recommends I switch to a different unit.

-The set is complete when all cards have proficient ability with confidence.
-I'm encouraged to find a new set.
+The subject is complete when all cards have proficient ability with confidence.
+I'm encouraged to find a new subject.

 ### Retention

-The system will monitor the last time I interacted with the units in the set.
+The system will monitor the last time I interacted with the units in the subject.
 Using spaced repetition, it reminds me when I should review the units.
 The more time since the last review, the greater it will impact my ability score.
 The more time since the last review, the confidence will decrease.

 Graph Traversal
 ---------------

-We collect the set of units that the learner will be participating in.
+We collect the subject of units that the learner will be participating in.
 We will need to diagnose any units which have either never been seen by the learner.
 We will also need to diagnose any units that have been viewed, but we are no longer confident in the ability score due to time.

 The following is an example of this process, known as a graph traversal.